 There are two simple ways to meet your daily calcium requirements.
 The first is to eat calcium-rich foods, and the second is to take calcium supplements.

 Consider taking calcium supplements if you can’t consume high-calcium foods in large quantities.
 Consult a doctor about the appropriate daily dosage.

 During pregnancy, you must ensure that your calcium intake is absorbed efficiently.
 Some factors that inhibit absorption include excessive consumption of caffeine, lack of exercise, or the presence of harmful substances in the body.

 Calcium deficiency during pregnancy can lead to the following health problems:

 Pregnant women often experience canker sores, toothaches, and bleeding gums.
 To avoid these diseases, Mums should maintain the strength of their teeth and gum health by meeting their adequate calcium intake.

-Mums can also use toothpaste with complete calcium protection.
+Mamas can also use toothpaste with complete calcium protection.
 Please ensure that the toothpaste is free of harmful substances so that it does not interfere with calcium absorption.

-If you are looking for good toothpaste, consider trying out Mama’s Choice Non-Fluoride Toothpaste specially formulated for pregnant and breastfeeding women.
-This natural and halal toothpaste is enriched with calcium, miswak extract, mint, allantoin and chlorophyll.
+If you are looking for good toothpaste, consider trying out Mama’s Choice Non-Fluoride Toothpaste, specially formulated for pregnant and breastfeeding women.
+This natural and halal toothpaste is enriched with calcium, miswak extract, mint, allantoin, and chlorophyll.